spalmurray/wordle-bot/README.md

 - `!wb average` to see server rankings by average number of guesses
 - `!wb rate` to see server rankings by win rate
 - `!wb games` to see server rankings by games played
-- `!wb helper` for a link to wordle-helper
+- `!wb deletemydata` to remove all your scores from wordle-bot (warning: this is not reversible!)

 ---